irc-chris/410-mini-frontend/README.md

             - Angel Romero
 Jingwu-01   - Jingwu Wang

-The file to edit the Home page is within Components.
+The file to edit the main displayed page is within Components.
 This produces a component that page.tsx imports and then displays as a React Component.

+Component files are in Components
+Manager files (those that will end up interacting with the backend) are in DataManagers.

 To work on the project please:
 1. Make a branch for ur component